junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 12. In some countries, low-cost baby food preparations are available, made from different combinations of soybean, cotton seed, skim milk, or dried fish.
 Some taste better than others, but most are well balanced foods.
 When mixed with gruel, cooked cereal, or other baby food, they add to its nutrition content at low cost.

-# WHERE TO GET VITAMINS: PILLS, INJECTIONS, SYRUPS, OR FOODS?
+# WHERE TO GET VITAMINS: pills, injections, syrups, or foods?

 Anyone who eats a good mixture of foods, including vegetables and fruits, gets all the vitamins he needs.
 It is always better to eat well than to buy vitamin pills, injections, syrups, or tonics.

 Sometimes nutritious foods are scarce.
 If a person is already poorly nourished, or has a serious illness like HIV, he should eat as well as he can and perhaps take vitamins besides.

 Vitamins taken by mouth work as well as injections, cost less, and are not as dangerous.
 Do not inject vitamins!
 It is better to swallow them, preferably in the form of nutritious foods.

 If you want vitamins, buy eggs or other nutritious foods instead of pills or injections.